COMP2150-24s1/level-design-assessment-brendanbone13/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?
+The intensity curve for each section starts slow to allow the player to adjust to the new section and its mechanics.
+However at the end we have multiple mechanics for a challenge which increases the drama and tension for the player.
+The moment of relief is when they get the key for that section and they get the walk back through the section they just went through before going to the next section.
+This makes sure theres no drama overload or underload for the player.

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?